-Individuals with master’s degrees who want more training in education can find that experience through a Ph.D. or Ed.D.
-Students will make that choice based on their professional status, their aspirations and the topics that are of greatest interest to them.
-When it’s time to apply to programs, applicants can increase their chances of career success by finding top-rated, relevant programs, such as the Bradley University online Ed.D.
+Individuals with master’s degrees who seek additional training in education can find that experience through either an Ed.D. or a Ph.D.
+Students can select the ideal fit based on their professional status, their aspirations, and the topics that are of greatest interest to them.
+When it’s time to apply, applicants can increase their chances of career success by finding a top-rated, relevant program, such as the Bradley University online Doctor of Education.

-Taught by experts with up-to-date knowledge of administration, Bradley University’s Ed.D program can offer necessary expertise for academic professionals with leadership aspirations.
+Taught by experts with up-to-date knowledge of administration, Bradley University’s Ed.D program can offer valuable expertise to academic professionals who have leadership aspirations.
 Applicants can focus on leadership at the community college and university levels.
-By completing a comprehensive, practical doctoral research requirement, these students gain insights into the way the academic world functions and prepare for career advancement.
+By completing a comprehensive, practical doctoral research requirement, students gain insights into the way the academic world functions and are ready to confidently pursue career advancement.

 Degree vs. Degree, Ph.d. vs. Ed.D.

 Indeed, 38 Careers That Require a Doctoral Degree

 Indeed, What Can You Do With a Doctorate in Education?
 (10 Jobs To Consider)

 Payscale, Average Assistant Professor, Postsecondary / Higher Education Salary